swagger-api/swagger-editor/docs/config.md

 Set to ``true`` to enable a backend.

 #### `backendHealthCheckTimeout`
-Timeout in millseconds of the http request to healthchecks the backend
+Timeout in millseconds of the http request to healthchecks the backend.
+Set it to `-1` to disable backend health check completely.

 ##### note:
 This healthcheck is actually hitting location.href, not the url specified by backendEndpoint